guidomperosino/sytex_backend_challenge/README.md

 ## Context

-In this coding challange, we will provide you with a real (albeit very diluted) business use case.
+In this coding challenge, we will provide you with a real (albeit very diluted) business use case.
 The objective is that you provide a set of API for a front-end client to consume.

 ## The challenge!